ryanpstauffer/RheingoldGraph/docs/concept.md

 2. As an integral part of broader research into applying machine intelligence on music understanding
 3. As a specific use case (music) to justify research into new data storage and retrieval concepts, insights from which can be applied to other (non-musical) domains

-In all three cases, our goal is to eventual have a clean abstraction above the lower levels issues of storing and retrieving music information.
+In all three cases, our goal is to eventually have a clean abstraction above the lower levels issues of storing and retrieving music information.
 With this in mind, the RheingoldGraph project seeks to streamline common low level data operations and eventually provide a clean API for use by both users and other future applications.

 In all three cases, the goal is to improve on current storage methods.
 An overview of current storage methods will be released in [Part II](storagemethods.md) of this series.